 email@samsung.com

-Samsung Electronics Unveils Future Vision at 2015 CES,

-Linking Technology, Content and Services
+Samsung Electronics Unveils Its Vision for Smarter Living at 2015 CES, Linking Technology, Content and Services

-Samsung’s Tizen-powered SUHD TV marks new era in UHD with proprietary display technology, intelligent re-mastering engine and seamless Smart TV functions
+Samsung’s Tizen-powered SUHD TV launches a new era in UHD with its proprietary display technology, intelligent re-mastering engine and seamless Smart TV functions

-Insight-driven appliances deliver next level of engagement and innovation to the home
+Culinary advice from top chefs comes to the kitchen, while laundry and cleaning appliances become even more convenient

-Milk VR to begin streaming virtual reality content service for Gear VR users
+Milk VR service offers virtual reality content to Gear VR users

-LAS VEGAS – January 5, 2015 – Under the banner of “Creating Possibilities, Shaping the Future,” Samsung Electronics Co., Ltd., today unveiled its vision and innovations for the coming year at the company’s 2015 International Consumer Electronics Show (CES) press conference.
-Attended by over 1,700 industry partners and media, Samsung showcased its new generation of devices and services, led by the 88-inch SUHD TV and the Milk VR streaming virtual reality video service.
+LAS VEGAS – January 5, 2015 – Under the banner “Creating Possibilities, Shaping the Future,” Samsung Electronics Co., Ltd., today unveiled its vision for smarter living at the company’s 2015 International Consumer Electronics Show (CES) press conference.
+Attended by more than 1,700 industry partners and media, Samsung showcased its next generation of devices and services, led by an 88-inch SUHD TV and Samsung’s Milk VR virtual reality video service.
 With a focus on bringing the future into the home and creating experiences that enhance consumer lifestyles, the 2015 portfolio has already received 36 CES Innovation Awards.

 “Delivering great experiences will be our focus in 2015,” said Tim Baxter, President and Chief Operating Officer of Samsung Electronics America.
-“More than ever, Samsung is focused on the intersection between great technology, content and services.
+“More than ever, Samsung is focused on smarter living at the intersection between great technology, content and services.
 And, it’s our insight – that all innovation has to be focused on the consumer experience – which is underpinning Samsung’s success.”